Expert Tile and Grout Cleaning

 Tile and Grout Cleaning FAQ's

-A: No sweat.
+A: Yes.
 We use a combination of detergents, aggressive agitation, and high pressure hot water extraction.
 In fact, our water temperature of 200 degrees is a great sanitizer.

 A: For residential projects, expect the average kitchen to take an hour and bathrooms even less.